 Would you like to join the Legislative Committee?
 Contact the office.

 - Wendy Derhaag

 - Rebekah Gaiovnik

 - Amy Woodford- Ex Officio

-March 28, the U.S. Senate voted to pass the Recognizing Achievement in Classified School Employees Act (H.R.
-276).
+April 12, 2019, The Recognizing Achievement in Classified School Employees Act (H.R.
+276) was signed into law.
 The act is to acknowledge excellence displayed by classified school employees by establishing the Recognizing Inspiring School Employees (RISE) Award Program.
 It is an important move forward to recognize the essential services provided by classified school employees to students in pre-k through high school.

-“MSEA is extremely excited that the National Classified Employee of the Year Bill has passed the Senate.
+“MSEA is extremely excited that the National Classified Employee of the Year Bill has been signed by the President.
 With the help of Bob Canavan and Kellen Flannery setting up appointments in Washington, D.C. over the past few years, MSEA was able to meet with many of the co-sponsors to ask for their support with this bill that directly relates to the members of MSEA,” said Amy Woodford, president of Minnesota School Employees Association.
 “On behalf of our membership, I wish to express our deep gratitude to those who supported this bill”.

 Congresswoman Dina Titus (NV-1) spearheaded the campaign which then went to the House of Representatives for a vote on February 25th.
 The bill passed with a bipartisan support of 387 House Members.
 Co-sponsors on the bill included Rep. Betty McCollum (MN-4) and Rep. Collin Peterson (MN-7).
 The bill was then passed in the Senate on March 28th.